Mattress for Back Pain

 • Research only requires a little time.
 You can waltz into the store with general knowledge, and they'll have trained staff that can assist you with your mattress of choice.

-• The wide variety of mattress types seen in online stores may not necessarily exist within physical stores.
+• The wide variety of mattress types seen in online stores may not necessarily exist in physical stores.
 You may not even know what's available in the store unless you go there.

-• Offline shopping, you may encounter heavily crowded areas.
+• Offline shopping may encounter heavily crowded areas.
 This can disrupt your convenience, especially if you do not like crowd congestion in the first place.

 • It can be time-consuming and exhausting to visit different stores.
 You might wander around for hours looking for the right mattress but eventually give up on finding it.